 Farm-raised, healthy chickens had a yellow tinge to their skin

-Now we come to consumer expectation.
+Now we come to consumer expectations.
 Back in the day chickens were farm animals that roamed the farmstead and ate whatever they could find.
 Corn, grass, insects, worms, what have you.
-This was a chicken that had plenty of exercise and saw the sun and the sky.
+This was a chicken that had plenty of exercises and saw the sun and the sky.
 And it was always yellow-tinged.

 But people associate a yellow skinned chicken with a farm, good feed, and exercise for the chickens.
 Not everyone does, but enough people do that the thought still exists.
 You may be wondering why doesn’t everyone just feed their chicken corn all the time, then.